⚡ Quick Verdict:

 🔌 Your Tech Stack

-Hootsuite integrates with more third-party tools including CRMs and help desks.
-If you need to connect your social media to complex workflows, Hootsuite is the better choice.
+Hootsuite offers a wider range of integrations with third party apps.
+If you need to connect your social media account to complex workflows, premium apps and rss integrations make Hootsuite the better fit.

 📝 Your Content Volume

-Hootsuite’s bulk upload handles 350 posts via CSV.
-Buffer works better for teams who create content as they go rather than in large batches.
+Hootsuite’s bulk scheduling handles 350 posts via CSV file.
+Buffer works better for teams who create posts as they go rather than in large batches.
+Match your tool to your content workflow.

 🎓 Your Experience Level